-As we walk through life, we should expect to see the Lord Jesus Christ and hear His voice.
+We should expect to see the Lord Jesus Christ and hear His voice as we walk through life.
 The more familiar and acquainted we become with Him, the more we see Him.

 In the Gospel of John, some outsiders, probably Gentiles, came to worship.
 They had undoubtedly heard the stories about the Lord Jesus Christ, and they were excited to meet and spend time with Him.
 They came to Philip.

 John 12:21 “Sir, we wish to see Jesus.”